 (6) This section has effect despite any provision of the Freedom of Information Act 1992.

+[Section 250 amended by No. 43 of 2011 s.
+72.]

 251. Exclusive licences

 (1) The Minister may grant an exclusive licence to any person to take fish from a specified area of coastal waters and the foreshore above high water-mark.